 As with trademarks, it is crucial to carry out searches in order to see if there is anything identical or similar on the market.
 If the designs are considered new and no similar results are found, then an application can be made to the UK Intellectual Property Office together with representations of the design including all relevant views to be protected (e.g. front, back and sides).

-The official filing fees start from £40 for a deferred application and £60 for a standard application, however legal fees involved in carrying out relevant searches and assisting with the application will be significantly higher.
+The official filing fee is £50 for a standard online application for 1 design, however the legal fees involved in carrying out the relevant searches and assisting with the application will be significantly higher.

-If you would like further information or any assistance to protect your intellectual property rights please contact Ben Robson at firstname.lastname@example.org or on +44 (0) 207 067 4300.
+If you would like further information or any assistance to protect your intellectual property rights please contact: email@example.com

 Disclaimer: This note does not contain a full statement of the law and it does not constitute legal advice.
 Please contact us if you have any questions about the information set out above or require any assistance with drafting or reviewing a contract.